Doing Business reforms

 Efficient regulation of corporate insolvency is associated with increased access to credit for firms and on better terms.1 Creditors are more willing to lend because they are more likely to recover their loans.
 Additionally, economies that reform their insolvency law to provide a mechanism for business rescue may reduce the failure rate among firms, help maintain a higher overall level of entrepreneurship in the economy and preserve jobs.2 By facilitating the efficient business exit and liquidation of nonviable companies, an insolvency framework supports the efficient reallocation of resources across the economy.3 4 5

-Bahrain, Jordan and Saudi Arabia all adopted new laws overhauling their insolvency frameworks and introducing reorganization proceedings for the first time, as an alternative to previously existing liquidation proceedings.
-This follows a trend that started in previous years in the Middle East & North Africa which comprises a huge milestone, considering that insolvency systems in the region have been underdeveloped and were debtor-creditor unbalanced.
+Ghana and Myanmar adopted new laws overhauling their insolvency frameworks and introducing reorganization proceedings for the first time, as an alternative to previously existing liquidation proceedings.

 1 Cirmizi, Elena, Leora Klapper, and Mahesh Uttamchandani.
 2010.
 “The Challenges of Bankruptcy Reform.”
 Policy Research Working Paper 5448, World Bank, Washington, DC.